-More than one hundred students are learning in both English and Spanish at Frederick Douglass Elementary School.
-Students in Kindergarten, first grade, second grade, and third grade participate in our Dual Language Immersion Program.
+More than two hundred students are learning in both English and Spanish at Frederick Douglass Elementary School.
+Students from PreK through 4th participate in our Dual Language Immersion Program.
 In this program children get the opportunity to learn another language early on by receiving 50% of instruction delivered in Spanish, and 50% delivered in English.
 Students enrolled in the program are being taught Social Studies, Science, and Language Arts in English, and Math and Language Arts in Spanish.

 This approach provides an enriching learning environment for all students and builds greater cultural awareness and respect.
 During the last decade, multiple research studies have demonstrated the significant cognitive benefits derived from early language learning, as well as the potential long-term educational and career benefits that multilingual students accrue.

 We are incredibly thankful to have an amazing staff from around the world available here at Frederick Douglass for this program.
 Yasiria Rodriguez is the teacher for our PreK Spanish Immersion Program and is originally from Puerto Rico.
 Jeimy Flores serves as a dual language Kindergarten teacher.
 Rocio Vera from Columbia is the dual language teacher for both Kindergarten and first grade teacher.
 Chema Vazquez from Mexico also teaches first-grade dual language.
 Margarita del Rio from Chile is the second grade dual language teacher.
 Jennifer Urbina, from Honduras, teaches second and third grade dual language and also serves as the Dual Language Multi Classroom Leader (MCL).
 Julia Cabrerizo will also teach third grade dual language.
 Aida Fernandez from Spain and Patricia Acuna from Chile are the fourth grade dual language teachers.